thomassuedbroecker/operator-helloworld/documentation/README.md

 The automation of your simple operator will contain:

 * the deployment of the application
     * Create deployment
     * Create service
     * Create route
       * Therefor we will collect application domain information

-* Verify the existance of a name space

 Your operator will have capability **Level 1** as you see in the image below.